liflab/labpal-site/FantasticWindmill/content/manual/saving.md

 Saving the current state of a lab can be done by going to the *Status* page and clicking on the button *Save lab data*.
 Your web browser will prompt you to select a location on your computer where the file can be saved, as with any fil you download from the web.
 By default, the file's name matches the one given to the lab (using the [`setTitle`](doc/ca/uqac/lif/labpal/Laboratory.html#setTitle-java.lang.String-) method.

 By convention, a LabPal save file has the extension `.labo`.
 For each experiment, this file saves all of its input parameters, the output parameters it generated (if any), as well as its current status (finished or not).
 If any experiment is running at the time the lab is saved, it will be saved into the file as Ready (i.e. not executed).
 LabPal cannot save and restore experiments that are in the middle of their execution.

+### What's in a `.labo` file?

+That file is simply a ZIP archive with a different file extension.
+As a matter of fact, if you rename a file like `mylab.labo` into `mylab.zip`, you should be able to open it with any software that handles ZIP files.

+The contents of the archive is a single other file, in the [JSON](http://json.org/) format.
+Among other things, you can find in this file every input/output parameter of every experiment in the lab, as well as additional metadata such as experiments' start/stop time, status, etc.

+Since this file is a plain JSON document, it is easily amenable to external processing by scripts or software other than LabPal.
+By loading this file into a JSON parser in the language of your choice, you should be able to extract any data inside the lab with little effort.
+This way, your lab results are not "trapped" inside LabPal and can be used elsewhere.

+While this file can be *read* and reused externally, it is not recommended to *edit* this file and try to reload it in LabPal.
+Any changes in the structure or the type of some of its fields may result in LabPal refusing to read it again.

 ## <a name="loading">Loading a lab</a>